 Social and emotional learning takes academic learning a step further, helping students to develop resilience in the face of adversity.
 When combined with a PBIS initiative, SEL can help improve behavior, develop communication skills, and improve leadership among students.
 It can even help teachers gain more time to teach!

 Integrating SEL principles with your PBIS initiative can reap huge rewards.
 Not only do students learn behaviors and routines that can help class time run smoothly, they also develop lifelong personal skills.
+Conducting regular SEL check-ins will help you assess how well your PBIS initiative aligns with your SEL practices.
 Consider including SEL in your lesson plans!